 No matter what you call them—dachshunds, doxies, sausage dogs, wiener dogs, or weenies—these sehr gut (very good!)
 German hundes have fans the world over.
 They're smart, brave, and talented, so we're not surprised that dachshund mixes are also in high demand.
-After all, they're favored by the British monarchy, as well as Instagram stars and family favorites.
+After all, they're favored by the British monarchy, as well as Instagram stars and families all over the world.

 Research Dachshund Mixes Carefully Before You Fall in Love

 It's important to investigate hybrid dog breeders.
 The majority of them have a devotion to both parent breeds and their offspring, always doing their best to produce the healthiest pups.
 Unfortunately, puppy mills and online scams are also prevalent in the pet industry.

 To make sure you're working with a qualified breeder of dachshund mix puppies, we asked Patrick Singletary, DVM, who owns Good Dog Veterinary Care in Marietta, Ga., for some tips.